 Seeds usually start to germinate within 24 hours of being sown.
 If you keep the soil moist, seeds should begin to sprout within 2 days.

 Yes.
 Many gardeners choose to grow their vegetables indoors during winter months.
-Indoor gardening requires a lot of patience and time, but it’s possible to grow vegetables year-round.
+Indoor gardening requires a lot of patience and time, but growing vegetables year-round is possible.

 Yes.
 One disadvantage is that you won’t be able to harvest your product until it has matured.
 Another drawback is that you may not have access to sunlight or fresh air.